kyma-incubator/examples/personservice/README.md

 `kubectl apply -f app-personservice.yaml`

 To check whether the pods are up and running issue
-`kubectl get pod -l app=personservice-gateway -n kyma-integration`
+`kubectl get pod -n kyma-integration`

 The result should look like this: